AI in Marketing: Tools, Strategies & Best Practices 2026

 The three AI waves in marketing

-We are currently in the transition from wave 2 to wave 3 — and this opens up enormous opportunities for companies that lay the right foundations now.
+We are currently at the transition from wave 2 to wave 3 – and this opens enormous opportunities for companies that lay the right foundations now.

-The tool landscape is vast.
-Here are the most important AI tools for marketers, sorted by application area:
+The tool landscape is huge.
+Here are the most important AI tools for marketers, sorted by area of use:

 Text & Content